Escape Plan 2: Hades: Production

-Casting

 Development was first announced in October 2016, with Sylvester Stallone returning to star.
 It was announced in February 2017 that Steven C. Miller would helm the film, and that there was potential for Arnold Schwarzenegger to reprise his role from the first.
 Chinese film production company Leomus Pictures was set as a co-financer for the film.
 In March 2017, Dave Bautista, Jaime King and 50 Cent were added to the cast, with the additions of Jesse Metcalfe, Pete Wentz and Wes Chatham later in the month.

-Filming

-By March 22, filming had begun in Atlanta, Georgia, with Stallone sharing a video from the set and revealing the title as Escape Plan 2: Hades, as well as announcing a third film was in development.
+By March 22, Principal photography had begun in Atlanta, Georgia, with Stallone sharing a video from the set and revealing the title as Escape Plan 2: Hades, as well as announcing a third film was in development.
 Tyron Woodley was revealed as part of the cast in April.

 Reception

-Critical response

 David Ehrlich of IndieWire gave the film a "D−" and wrote: "Hades might boast some decent star power, but there isn't a celebrity in the world who could save this bargain bin nonsense from feeling like a bootlegged ripoff of its own franchise.
 Not even Arnold Schwarzenegger, who faced off against Stallone in the first one, could have rescued this from abject boredom."

 Kenneth Seward Jr of IGN gave Escape Plan 2: Hades 4.8 out of 10 and said that "[the film] fails to recapture what made the previous film a decent watch".

 Stallone himself opined that it was the "most horribly produced film" of his career.